Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Soon after the Maligne widened to become Tanner Lake, we entered a burn area.
 We found a campsite on an island, but it was pretty depressing.

-We found a camp site above a small falls, past the burn, just east of the southern tip of May Island.
+We found our camp site at around 16:30.
+It is above a small falls, past the burn, and is just east of the southern tip of May Island.
 It's a large and well used site, that is surrounded by pines and firs.
 There are multiple tent sites.
 I pick the one that that seemed most level and discover there's not enough dirt over the rock to drive even one stake.
 Fortunately, there are plenty of rocks.

 ![View of Tanner Lake falls from camp near May Island 2025-08-17 17:14](./attachments/202508171714-000.jpeg "View of Tanner Lake falls from camp near May Island 2025-08-17 17:14")